Strategic

 Core Question: What could your organization do five years ago that it can no longer do?
 Did you consciously choose to give that up?

-Assumption Ossification
+Assumption Hardening

 Feedback Loop Decay